 - Does the person with AD know the restaurant well? - Is it quiet or noisy most of time? - Are tables easy to get to?
-Do you need to wait before you can be seated? - Is the service quick enough to keep the person from getting restless? - Does the restroom meet the person's needs? - Does the menu include foods the person with AD likes? - Does the staff seem understanding and helpful?
+Do you need to wait before you can be seated? - Is the service quick enough to keep the person from getting restless? - Does the restroom meet the person's needs? - Are foods the person with AD likes on the menu? - Is the staff understanding and helpful?